Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Analysis of NN scattering

 where $m$ is the number of experimental data points included in the fit.
-At LO, the least-squares optimizations are done by fitting to the $^1$S$_0$ and $^3$S$_1$ partial waves up to a lab energy of $E_\text{max} = 50$ MeV.
-At NLO and N$^2$LO, we fit the $^1$S$_0$, $^3$S$_1$, $\epsilon_1$, $^1$P$_1$, $^3$P$_0$, $^3$P$_1$, and $^3$P$_2$ partial waves up to $E_\text{max} = 150$ MeV.
+At LO, the least-squares optimizations are done by fitting to the $^1S_0$ and $^3S_1$ partial waves up to a laboratory energy of $E_\text{max} = 50$ MeV.
+At NLO and N$^2$LO, we fit the $^1S_0$, $^3S_1$, $\epsilon_1$, $^1P_1$, $^3P_0$, $^3P_1$, and $^3P_2$ partial waves up to $E_\text{max} = 150$ MeV.
 For these orders, we fit to phase shift values at energies specified in Ref.~\cite{Gezerlis:2014zia}.
-At N$^3$LO, we additionally include $^3$D$_1$, $\epsilon_2$, $^1$D$_2$, $^3$D$_2$, and $^3$D$_3$ in the fit and we fit up to $E_\text{max} = 250$ MeV, additionally including points at $200$ MeV and $250$ MeV \footnote{For the least-squares fit at $R_0 = 0.7$~fm alone, we chose $E_\text{max} = 350$ MeV in order to remove a spurious resonance in the $^1$P$_1$ channel at $E\sim 350$ MeV.
-We verified that this change of $E_\text{max}$ has a negligible effect on the phase shifts below 350 MeV in all other channels.}.
-The results of these fits serve as an order-by-order estimate of the EFT convergence that is used to estimate the EKM uncertainty~\eqref{eq:EKM} which, in turn, is used as an input for our Bayesian fits.
+At N$^3$LO, we additionally include $^3D_1$, $\epsilon_2$, $^1D_2$, $^3D_2$, and $^3D_3$ in the fit and we fit up to $E_\text{max} = 250$ MeV, additionally including points at $200$ and $250$ MeV.\footnote{For the least-squares fit at $R_0 = 0.7$~fm alone, we chose $E_\text{max} = 350$ MeV in order to remove a spurious resonance in the $^1P_1$ channel at $E\approx 350$ MeV.
+We verified that this change of $E_\text{max}$ has a negligible effect on the phase shifts below 350 MeV in all other channels.} The results of these fits serve as an order-by-order estimate of the EFT convergence that is used to estimate the EKM uncertainty Eq.~\eqref{eq:EKM} which, in turn, is used as an input for our Bayesian fits.
 Note that the $\chi^2$ function used in the least-squares fit does not incorporate theoretical EFT truncation uncertainties.
 Therefore, the least-squares fits also serve as complementary analyses to the Bayesian fits and can be used to estimate the importance of modeling EFT truncation uncertainties when chiral EFT interactions are calibrated to scattering phase shifts.

-In Fig.~\ref{fig:pot}, Panel (a) shows the local component of our N$^3$LO interactions in the $^1$S$_0$ channel, with the LECs determined via the above mentioned least-squares fits.
-The interaction becomes increasingly hard for smaller $R_0$ because the LO $^1$S$_0$ spectral LEC $\Tilde{C}_{1S0}$ increases rapidly with decreasing $R_0$, see panel (b) of Fig.~\ref{fig:pot}.
-This growth is required to counter the attractive pion-exchange potential that becomes increasingly singular for lower coordinate-space cutoffs.
+In Fig.~\ref{fig:pot}, the left panel shows the local component of our N$^3$LO interactions in the $^1S_0$ channel, with the LECs determined via the above mentioned least-squares fits.
+The interaction becomes increasingly hard for smaller $R_0$ because the LO $^1S_0$ spectral LEC $\Tilde{C}_{1S0}$ increases rapidly with decreasing $R_0$; see right panel of Fig.~\ref{fig:pot}.
+This growth is required to counter the attractive pion-exchange potential that becomes increasingly singular for lower coordinate-space cutoffs~\cite{Huth:2017wzw}.